Single-source data

-Single-source data (also single source) is the measurement of TV and/or other mass media's marketing exposure and purchase behavior, over time for the same individual or household.
-This measurement is gauged through the collection of data components supplied by one or more parties overlapped through a single, integrated system of data collection.
+Single-source data (also single source) is the measurement of TV and/or other mass media's advertising exposure and purchase behavior, over time for the same individual or household.
+This measurement is gauged through the collection of data components supplied by one or more parties overlapped through a single integrated system of data collection matched to the person or household level.
 How these data are stored is known as a single-source database.

-In TV advertising measurement, single-source data is used to explore an individual's loyalty and buying behavior in relation to advertising exposure within different windows of time, e.g., year, quarter, month, and week.
-In this sense, single-source data is a compilation of (1) home-scanned sales records and/or loyalty card purchases from retail or grocery stores and other commercial operations, (2) TV tune-in data from cable set-top boxes or people meters (pushbutton or passive) or household tuning meters, and (3) Household demographic information.
+In TV advertising measurement, single-source data is used to explore how advertising exposure influences individuals or households' loyalty and buying behavior across different windows of time, e.g., year, quarter, month, and week.
+Single-source data is a compilation of 1, home-scanned sales records and/or loyalty card purchases from retail or grocery stores and other commercial operations.
+2, ad exposure (or not) from TV tune-in data from cable set-top boxes or people meters (pushbutton or passive) or household tuning meters.
+Lastly, 3, Household demographic information.

-The value of single-source data lies in the fact that it is highly disaggregate across individuals and within time.
-Single-source data reveals differences among households’ exposure to a brand's ads and their purchases of those brands within advertising fluctuations.
+The significance of single-source data resides in its ability to provide a natural and controlled measurement of advertising effectiveness within the market, particularly through the comparison of exposed and non-exposed consumers.
+This data exhibits a longitudinal structure and offers a high level of dis-aggregation, both at the individual and temporal levels.
+Single-source data serves to illuminate variations in household exposure to a brand's advertisements and their corresponding purchasing patterns in the context of advertising fluctuations.